 Additional methods for literature review: Systematic review of primary literature using the Web of Science (Core Collection; Thomson Reuters, New York, New York, USA) database.
 We searched peer-reviewed literature in the Web of Science database from 2010 to 2019 using the search terms “monitor* OR progress* OR success* OR status AND forest* OR landscape* OR peatland* OR mangrove* OR agroforest* OR plantation* AND restor* OR regenerat* OR afforest* OR reforest* AND *forest* AND area* OR hectare* OR kilom*”.
 These search terms were chosen to target forest cover increase while excluding methods-centered work.
 These criteria netted an initial 3,654 papers for further consideration.

+Dave, R., Saint-Laurent, C., Murray, L., Antunes Daldegan, G., Brouwer, R., de Mattos Scaramuzza, C.A., Raes, L., Simonit, S., Catapan, M., García Contreras, G., Ndoli, A., Karangwa, C., Perera, N., Hingorani, S. and Pearson, T. (2019).
+Second Bonn Challenge progress report.
+Application of the Barometer in 2018.
+Gland, Switzerland: IUCN. xii + 80pp.

 Romijn, J.E.; Coppus, R., 2019, "Replication Data for: Restoration Database for Latin America and the Caribbean.
 Comparative Research Project on Landscape Restoration for Emissions Reductions, CIAT/WUR project for USAID", https://doi.org/10.7910/DVN/B9OUOZ